 Like Dragon Lord, Billy’s last hurrah features Tien Feng in a paternal role, Cheng Kang-Yeh as the clueless sidekick, Whang Ing-Sik as the villain and Ma Chin-Ku as an adversary.
 Throw in Chang Chung-Kui for good measure and you have a fistful of talents.
 The official story has always been that Billy returned to Indonesia after A Fist Full of Talons had flopped (i.e. it only recouped H.K.$ 684,913).
 The H.K. release span was April 14 to April 18 of 1983, yet Billy’s Indonesian comeback movie (i.e. Pendekar Liar) begins with a title card whose copyright notice happens to date it as having been made in 1982.
 This tells me that A Fist Full of Talons had been shelved.
 This would be ironic for reasons that can be completely counted on one hand.
 For one thing, Billy was given his most worthy foe: a top-tier Hapkido master who played the villain in Jackie’s The Young Master.

 Billy also had a highly regarded writer (the legendary Barry Wong) and a classic Shaw Brothers director at the helm (Sun Chung).
 As for the choreographers, Billy was choreographed by Robert Tai before Tony Leung Siu-Hung took over for the rest of the production.
 Robert was fired because he got into an argument with the director.
 According to Toby Russell, martial arts actor Alexander Lo Rei studied film-making under Robert’s wing during the making of A Fist Full of Talons.
 I had to do research by browsing Chinese web-pages so that I get more depth as to what happened to Billy after this ill-fated movie.
 A few Chinese sites claim that he left H.K. because he was too stubborn, too proud, too controlling and he had a bad temper.
 After he returned to Indonesia, a rumour had circulated that he ran a snooker parlour.
 His scene in Sun Dragon had left one Hell of an impression.
+Another rumour, according to this Indonesian blog, is that he needed to escape from the Hong Kong mafia.
+This was confirmed a year later, in 2014, on this Indonesian forum.

 It’s the norm for a blacklisted H.K. actor to be on the blacklist for five years, especially if you’re the spoiled son of a wealthy businessman.
 Conan Lee was blacklisted in the same year that marked Billy’s exit – 1982.
 Conan even found himself appearing in the same movie as Billy – Aces Go Places V: The Terracotta Hit (1989).
 Billy originally had a bigger role in the movie until a moment of quarrelling with the director, Liu Chia-Liang, resulted in him having a smaller role than Conan.
 Even more embarrassing is that (according to Paul Ng in the comment section of this Chinese article) producer Tsui Hark had fired Billy as the star of Once Upon a Time in China IV (1993) when they were halfway through filming.
 In the May 2000 issue of Hong Kong Superstars, it was claimed that Billy lost the role because he was demanding too much money.